LostSoulfly/MinerProxy/README.md

 I'm not sure how to resolve this, other than running the proxy from a remote computer.
 My mining rigs are off-site, so I'm run the proxy from home.
 Whether this will actually cause stale shares, I don't know.
 There's a lot of suspicion behind Claymore and its handling of Stale shares, but I'm open to speculation.

+My personal solution involves using my external, public IP address as my pool address in my mining software, with port forwarding enabled on my router to redirect the connections to MinerProxy.
+With this, Claymore doesn't seem to realize it's a local proxy and most importantly, stale shares drop significantly.

 # Todo
 - [x] Log traffic to file